Installation

 Recommended Instance Types

-For MongoDB servers with high memory are best (t3.medium, t3.large) are best.
-For Pritunl nodes high CPU with good single-threaded performance (higher core frequency) are best (c5.large).
+For the MongoDB database instances with high memory should be used.
+For Pritunl nodes high CPU with high base clock speeds are best, these are typically the AMD (C7a, C6a) instance types.
 For large deployments several small nodes with fewer connections per node is better then fewer larger nodes with more connections per node.
 For the best performance it is recommended to spend $0.50-$1.00 per concurrent connection each month on server costs.
 More information on AWS recommendations can be found in the Scaling documentation.

 [AWS] Oracle Linux Install

 To install Pritunl on AWS open the create instance interface and search for the Oracle Linux owner ID 131827586825 then select the Community AMIs tab.
-Select the latest Oracle Linux 8 AMI currently OL8.5-x86_64-HVM-2021-11-24.
-This will use the free official Oracle Linux 8 image with SELinux support.
-To find the latest release number check the Oracle Linux ISO Repository The left column will show a number such as 8.5, then find this number with the latest date in the AMI server results.
+Find the latest Oracle Linux release version from the Oracle Linux Installation Media page.
+Find this version number or if unavailable the previous version for x86_64 in the community AMIs such as OL9.3-x86_64-HVM-2024-02-02.
+This will provide the official Oracle Linux 9 image with SELinux support.

 The AWS community AMI and marketplace sections contain public images that can be uploaded without any verification.
-These sections contain several packages with names containing Oracle Linux, CentOS and Pritunl.
-Using these unverified images could compromise the security of your network.
+These sections contain several packages with names containing Oracle Linux and Pritunl.
+Using these unverified images could compromise the security of the isntallation.
 Pritunl does not publish any AMIs or marketplace images.
 Only the Amazon provided images in the Quick Start section and the official Oracle Linux images from the Oracle owner ID above should be used.

 After creating the EC2 instance SSH to the server with the username ec2-user and run the commands below to install Pritunl and MongoDB.